maartenvanvliet/fs_api/README.md

 in place, for the others there isn't yet.

 Use the docs at https://www.factuursturen.nl/docs/api_v1.pdf for more information on the api.
-Note that there are inconsistencies between the docs and the implementation.
+Note that there are inconsistencies between the docs and what the api actually does.
+E.g. required fields that are not required.

 ## Installation